-For example, Botwin et al. found that individuals from both sexes prefer romantic partners whose personality traits mirror their own.
-Not only this, long-term partners were likely to exhibit similar personality traits, which suggests that uniform personality may increase compatibility in long-term relationships.
-However, Botwin also observed that certain traits were universally unappealing.
-These included disagreeableness, emotional instability and non-equal Intellect-Openness scores between partners—especially long-term romantic partners.
-(1997)
+As an example, Feingold (1990) conducted a meta-analysis of several empirical methodologies used to study romantic preference and mate choice.
+He also compared this meta-data with linguistic analyses of advertisements and billboards targeted towards men or women specifically.
+Interestingly, he noted that advertisements targeting men focus on attractive female partners more than advertisements for women, a conclusion that mirrored Buss’s findings (1989) and meta-data collected from survey-based research in romantic preference.
+That advertisements dovetail with observed research shows the direct applicability of empirical research in romantic preference.
+It also reveals the influence of romantic preference in shaping our understanding of desirability across two distinct genders.

-What’s more, in a meta-analysis of Personal Ads, Feinstein observed that advertisements targeting men are usually more focused on an attractive partner than advertisements for women.
-(1990) This specific social phenomenon dovetails with the observed romantic preferences, demonstrating the sexual expectations and ideals reinforced by male romantic preferences.
-It also demonstrates the cultural relevance of gender distinctions in sexual preference in shaping our understanding of desirability.
+Of course, that romantic preference influences society suggests it also motivates individuals and influences their actions.
+Botwin, Buss and Shackelford found that individuals from both sexes prefer romantic partners whose personality traits mirror their own.
+Not only this, long-term partners were likely to exhibit similar personality traits, showing a distinct connection between personality preferences in romantic partners and successful long-term romantic relationships.
+Even more, among all participants, Botwin found that certain personality traits were unappealing.
+These included disagreeableness, emotional instability and non-equal Intellect-Openness scores between partners.
+This result was even more distinct when the personality differences were observed in existing long-term relationships (1997).

-In a global sense, Botwin’s and Feinstein’s results do suggest a conversation between romantic preference and sexual selection, both on an individual and societal scale.
-This is largely driven by personality for concrete sexual selection, a factor which Castro suggests plays a lesser role in abstract romantic preference, especially among male participants.
-Back et al. also observed that, in short-term sociosexual interactions (i.e. speed dating scenarios), personality factors not only predicted desirability but also significantly correlated with participants’ ability to predict their desirability among fellow participants.
-(2011)
+Together, Botwin’s et al. (1997) and Feingold’s (1990) results suggest a conversation between romantic preference and mate choice, both on an individual or societal scale and across physical and personality traits.
+In observed concrete mate choices, similar personality scores are strong indicators of relational satisfaction.
+Yet, personality is a factor which Castro (2012) suggests plays a lesser role in abstract romantic preference, especially among males.
+Back et al. (not on reference list) also observed that, in short-term sociosexual interactions (i.e. speed dating scenarios), personality factors not only predicted desirability but also significantly correlated with participants’ ability to predict their desirability among fellow participants.

 This initial distinction between romantic preference and sexual selection is too general to account for the diversification observed in human sexual selection.
-For example, Schwarz and Hassbrauck examined gender and age differences in a rich cross-sectional sample of heterosexual participants.
-Their research corroborated Castro’s and Feinstein’s observation that men emphasize physical attraction.
+For example, Schwarz and Hassbrauck (2012) examined gender and age differences in a rich cross-sectional sample of heterosexual participants.
+Their research corroborated Castro’s and Feingold’s observation that men emphasize physical attraction.
 Beyond this, Schwarz and Hassbrauck showed that, in envisioning potential marriage partners, women were far more demanding than men, especially when it came to fiscal solvency.
-(2012) Even more fascinating, Schwarz and Hassbrauck found identical gender differences across the lifespan, which suggests that gender differences in romantic preference and sexual selection are largely fixed, irrespective of age.
+Even more fascinating, Schwarz and Hassbrauck found identical gender differences across the lifespan, which suggests that gender differences in romantic preference and sexual selection are largely fixed, irrespective of age.

 The restrictive nature of female romantic preference encourages the selection of specific traits in offspring, such as intelligence, dominance, social extraversion and industriousness.
-(Schwarz & Hassbrauck 2012) However, male emphasis on physical appearance, health and fitness more readily dovetails with bearing and raising offspring.
-(Castro et al. 2012) But what, from an evolutionary perspective, is the function of these gender differences in romantic preference?
+(Schwarz & Hassbrauck, 2012) However, male emphasis on physical appearance, health and fitness more readily dovetails with bearing and raising offspring.
+(Castro et al., 2012) But what, from an evolutionary perspective, is the function of these gender differences in romantic preference?